ahlam-r/Data-Project-Human-resources/readme.txt

-This is tutorial for TestProject
+This is tutorial for testproject
+First version will include python scripting source code